Theater of the Mind: Other songs

-Reception

 Critical reception

 Theater of the Mind garnered a mild reception from music critics.
 Addi Stewart from NOW praised the cinematic concept throughout the record, from its title to the vast majority of featured artists on every track.
-Entertainment Weeklys Simon Vozick-Levinson said about the overall feel of the album: "Theater feels a bit like yet another Ocean's Eleven sequel.
+Entertainment Weekly's Simon Vozick-Levinson said about the overall feel of the album: "Theater feels a bit like yet another Ocean's Eleven sequel.
 We've watched this movie more than a few times, but it's always fun to see this many talented pals cutting loose together."
 Josh Eells of Blender felt the lyrical content making up the whole concept record was lacking and too complacent for Luda, saying that "Punch line for punch line, Luda is still the best in the business, but these sex jams and hater disses feel too flat and perfunctory for his thousand-watt personality."
 He concluded that after the final track "the whole thing seems less like an album than a branding exercise—an obligatory effort to keep the “hip-hop star” line on his CV."

+Ken Capobianco, writing for The Boston Globe, called the album "darn good.
+Luda's lyrics are so sharp and supremely witty throughout.
+No one provides more quotable lines and pungent punch lines."

 The A.V.
 Club's Nathan Rabin commended the upbeat tracks and lyrical collaborations with T-Pain, Nas/Jay-Z and T.I. but felt they were only decent retreads of Luda's previous material and lacked the strengths found in his guest verses on other people's records.
 He also compared it to Kanye West's 808s & Heartbreak on how it engages its respective fanbases, saying that Mind is "more immediately accessible, but ultimately less resonant" and could benefit from a "radical reinvention" that's similar to Heartbreak.
 Robert Christgau cited "I Do It for Hip Hop" as a "choice cut", indicating a good song on "an album that isn't worth your time or money."
 Ian Cohen, writing for Pitchfork, commended the first third for its lyrical boasts, criticized the middle portion's "one dimensionality" and "woefully underdeveloped" party jams and found the final half's hip-hop checklist tracks passable if the listeners can stomach the logic behind them, saying that "[W]hile Theater isn't quite as dire as the above may indicate, like every other Ludacris record, it doesn't grow on you-- in fact, it actually contracts."
+Billboard's Jeff Vrabel found Theater of the Mind was "stuffed with massive, flamboyant beats; overloud dirty-comic vocals; and all the usual lyrical stops: the streets ("Call Up the Homies"), women-slash-liquor ("One More Drink") and money, which is apparently important to him ("Wish You Would")."